Mr-Yjass/Yarko-s-first-repository/README.md

 # Yarko-s-first-repository
-My repository as a result of my trid class of backend developing with Pachaqtec-Idat
+My first online repository as a result of my third class of backend developing with Pachaqtec-Idat